 During these continued difficult and challenging times, please know that we need your support more than ever, as Coronavirus has had a devastating impact on our finances.
 We have continued to rescue throughout the Covid-19 crisis despite dwindling funds, and never once closed our doors to animals desperate for help.
 We urgently need to raise vital funds to continue to be their lifeline and keep them safe from harm.
 Please consider making a donation or supporting us monthly by becoming a PawPal by clicking here.
 Our PawPals are our everyday heroes and knowing what is coming in monthly helps us make life saving decisions for our animals every day.

 Thank you all for your support and understanding as always.

 Our re-homing policies have been set, with the benefit of years of experience, to maximise the chances of the animals staying with their new owners for life.

 Some of our rescues have been ill-treated and their lives are just beginning, others are sad to be apart from their owners and are broken hearted.
 They all need the security of loving homes where they can rebuild their lives and find happiness once more.

 Each animal is different and therefore our adoption procedure can vary from animal to animal.
 The following steps can be used as a general guideline for our adoption procedure:

-- The whole family needs to come in and visit the animals at the Sanctuary, please discuss any animal that you are interested in with a member of staff – it is very important to match the prospective owner to the right cat or dog to prevent the animal being unnecessarily returned.
+- The whole family needs to come in and visit to ensure compatibility.
+Please discuss any animal that you are interested in with a member of staff – it is very important to match the prospective owner to the right cat or dog to prevent the animal being unnecessarily returned.

-- You will need to complete a ‘prospective adopter form’ with a member of our reception team.
+- You will need to complete a ‘prospective adopter form’, preferably online, by telephone or in person at reception by appointment.

-- Once you and the Sanctuary have chosen a suitable animal a home check will be carried out.
+- Once you and the Sanctuary have chosen a suitable pet a home check will be carried out.

-- Subject to all the above being successful, you will be able to adopt the animal (usually within 48-72 hours).
+- Subject to all the above being successful, you will be able to adopt the animal (usually within 7 days after the home check).